Post

 2

-# Please refer to the commands on the settings page, the Token will change over time
+# Please refer to the commands on the settings page; the token will change over time

 ./config.sh --url https://github.com/ORG/REPO --token XXX